MrZainRP/mz-bins/README.md

 ## RESTART SERVER - ENJOY

 5. If you attend to all of the above steps you will need to restart the server in order for the new added items to be recognised by qb-core.
 Starting the mz-scrap resource without doing this will cause errors.

-Please restart your server ensuring that mz-scrap is ensured/starts after qb-core starts (ideally it should just form part of your [qb] folder).
+6. Please restart your server ensuring that mz-bins is ensured/starts after qb-core starts (ideally it should just form part of your [qb] folder).

 Happy bin diving!